-- Do not incur any civil or criminal liability; and - Are not to be taken as having breached any duty of confidentiality; and - Are taken to have not breached any professional conduct principles.
+- Do not incur any civil or criminal liability; and - Are not to be taken as having breached any duty of confidentiality; and

 15. What if I am a mandatory reporter of child sexual abuse but have concerns about the wellbeing of a child due to physical, emotional abuse or neglect?